puppetlabs/puppet-docs/source/puppet/4.4/reference/quick_start_firewall.markdown

 >
 >**Note:** Puppet also creates another module directory: `/opt/puppetlabs/puppet/modules`.
 Don't modify or add anything in this directory, including modules of your own.
 >
 >There are plenty of resources about modules and the creation of modules that you can reference.
-Check out [Modules and Manifests](./puppet_modules_manifests.html), the [Beginner's Guide to Modules](/guides/module_guides/bgtm.html), and the [Puppet Forge](https://forge.puppetlabs.com/).
+Check out [Module Fundamentals](./modules_fundamentals.html), the [Beginner's Guide to Modules](/guides/module_guides/bgtm.html), and the [Puppet Forge](https://forge.puppetlabs.com/).

 Modules are directory trees.
 For this task, you'll create the following files: